jmgurvitch/art-of-data/dictionariesintro.md

 ## Access
 1. Describe what information the dictionary named `story` contains.

+  Story contains the title string variable, the author string variable, and the published int variable.

-1. What does `story['author']` return?
+3. What does `story['author']` return?

-1. How does Python know that `"Hao Jingfang"` is related to `author`?
+5. How does Python know that `"Hao Jingfang"` is related to `author`?
 Where is that relationship defined?

-1. In the line `story['author']`, what does the value in the square brackets represent?
+7. In the line `story['author']`, what does the value in the square brackets represent?

-1. Write a line of code to print the title of the story.
+9. Write a line of code to print the title of the story.

-1. How would you describe the **keys** and **values** of this dictionary?
+10. How would you describe the **keys** and **values** of this dictionary?

 ## Mutation
 1. Run this code: `story["words"] = 6359`, and then print `story`.
 What changes?